Keyboard shortcuts

 • derivation_path – the Sui address used to derive the deposit address

-The user then submits the request along with the required deposit fee:
+The user then submits the request:

 public fun deposit(